 The W.E.B.
-Du Bois Faculty-Student Research Experience was pilot undergraduate research program.
+Du Bois Faculty-Student Research Experience was a pilot undergraduate research program.
 Funded by a grant from the SUNY Office of Diversity, Equity, and Inclusion, this program supported collaborative research projects between students and faculty.

 The program was designed so that students at Farmingdale State College can reap the enormous benefits of work as a research assistant.
 These benefits include but are not limited to: